databio/dnameth_pipelines/README.md

 pip install --user https://github.com/databio/pararead/zipball/master
 ```

 **Required executables**.
 You will need some common bioinformatics tools installed.
-The list is specified in the pipeline configuration files in ([src/](src/)).
+The list is specified in the pipeline configuration files (`.yaml` files in [src/](src/)).

 **Genome resources**.
 This pipeline requires genome assemblies produced by [refgenie](https://github.com/databio/refgenie).
-You may [download pre-indexed references](http://cloud.databio.org/refgenomes) or you may index your own (see [refgenie](https://github.com/databio/refgenie) instructions).
+You may [download pre-indexed references](http://cloud.databio.org/refgenomes) or you may index your own (see [refgenie instructions](https://github.com/databio/refgenie#indexing-your-own-reference-genome)).
 Any prealignments you want to do use will also require refgenie assemblies.
 Some common examples are provided by [ref_decoy](https://github.com/databio/ref_decoy).

 **Clone the pipeline**.
 Clone this repository using one of these methods:
 - using SSH: `git clone git@github.com:databio/dnameth_pipelines.git`